dhutapratama/docs/events.md

 <a name="specifying-queued-listener-maximum-attempts"></a>
 #### Specifying Queued Listener Maximum Attempts

 If one of your queued listeners is encountering an error, you likely do not want it to keep retrying indefinitely.
-Therefore, Laravel provides various ways to specify how many times or for how long a listener may be attempted.
+Therefore, Lets provides various ways to specify how many times or for how long a listener may be attempted.

 You may define a `$tries` property on your listener class to specify how many times the listener may be attempted before it is considered to have failed: